ibo-o/Kerning-spacing-with-controller/README.md

 ### **How to use**
 1. You need a controller.
 It can be anything compatible with your OS.
 I'm using [this](https://www.powera.com/p/nintendo/nintendo-switch/controllers/wired/enhanced-wired-controller-for-nintendo-switch-purple-frost-1513054-01/).
 2. If you don't have [Steam](https://store.steampowered.com/about/) installed on your computer.
-You need to download & install.
+You need to download & install it.
-3. Sign-in Steam, plug-in your controller and go **Steam > Preferences > General Controller Settings**
+3. Sign-in Steam, plug in your controller and go to **Steam > Preferences > General Controller Settings**
 4. Select the best pre-set option for your controller.
 Go back
 <p align="center">
 <img src="https://raw.githubusercontent.com/obiobik/Kerning-spacing-with-controller/master/images/GeneralControllerSettings.jpeg">

 5. Back to **Preferences** window > **Desktop Configuration**.
-You will see the interface shows your controller's assigned buttons.
+You will see the interface showing your controller's assigned buttons.
 <p align="center">
 <img src="https://raw.githubusercontent.com/obiobik/Kerning-spacing-with-controller/master/images/DesktopConfiguration.jpeg">

-6. To change the default button assignments, click on one of the command names lined up around the controller.
+6. To change the default button assignments, click on one of the command names lined around the controller.
 Here I selected the button on the bottom left (L2 for PS, LT for Xbox, ZL for Nintendo)
 <p align="center">
 <img src="https://raw.githubusercontent.com/obiobik/Kerning-spacing-with-controller/master/images/Screen%20Shot%202022-08-23%20at%2019.34.32.jpg">